Writer Tom Scanlon

 Photographer Bryan Black

-These days, Archie Manning is best known as the sire of two of the NFL’s great quarterbacks: Peyton, the record setter and future Hall of Famer; and his little brother, Eli, a two-time Super Bowl MVP.
+[dropcap]T[/dropcap]hese days, Archie Manning is best known as the sire of two of the NFL’s great quarterbacks: Peyton, the record setter and future Hall of Famer; and his little brother, Eli, a two-time Super Bowl MVP.
 Old-timers will remember Archie as a pretty good quarterback himself, the charming gunslinger with the horrible, yet beloved New Orleans Saints.
 They were known as the “Aints” (as in, “ain’t no good”) when Archie was running from barely-blocked defenders back in the 1970s.
+Now, they are known as one of the top NFL teams, even winning the 2010 Superbowl against the Indianapolis Colts.
+Fans all over the world have them on their fantasy football team rooster and bet on them in their sportsbooks.

 Before heading south to New Orleans, Archie was the star quarterback of the University of Mississippi.
 At Ole Miss, the speed limit on campus is 18 mph, in honor of Archie’s old jersey number.

-These days, Archie doesn’t think as much about wins and losses or long touchdown passes; instead, he ponders about the people who have colored his life in America’s favorite sport.
+These days, Archie doesn’t think as much about wins and losses or long touchdown passes, or the bets that people may have placed on them via https://www.918kissmalaysia.app/mega888/ or other sites; instead, he ponders about the people who have colored his life in America’s favorite sport.

 “The greatest thing about football,” he said, from his home in New Orleans, “is the friendships.”